 Christopher Willes is an artist, composer/musician, and performance maker based in Toronto and Montreal.
 His practice spans a broad range of activities including making music, exhibitions, dance and theatre projects, and writing about contemporary art.
 Often performance based and collaborative, his work draws on influences from musicology, electronic music, contemporary dance, and archival based research.

-His recent works have been presented at The Art Gallery of Ontario, 8-11 Gallery, the Music Gallery, Summerworks Festival, Intersite Visual Arts Festival, and Cluster Festival.
+His recent projects have been presented at The Art Gallery of Ontario, 8-11 Gallery, the Music Gallery, Summerworks Festival, Intersite Visual Arts Festival, Studio 303, and Cluster Festival.
 Notable collaborations include a recent book with Hildegard Westerkamp and Christine Sun Kim, a sound walk with Adam Kinner, a play with Small Wooden Shoe (Sound Live Tokyo), and a durational performance with Ame Henderson at The Art Gallery of Ontario.

 In 2016 he received a Chalmers Arts Fellowship, and was a fellow at the MacDowell Colony (NH USA).
 In 2017 he will be a resident artist at the Toronto Public Library, as well as winter artist-in-residence at Gibraltar Point, Toronto.
 He studied music at the University of Toronto, dramaturgy at Dancemakers Centre for Creation, and holds an MFA from the Milton Avery Graduate School of the Arts at Bard College (NY, USA).
 He is currently an associate artist with the Toronto based performance collective Public Recordings.